About Alicen Dines

 And finally, my name!

 People often ask about my name.
 Alicen is an old nickname for Alice, dating back several hundred years.
-It’s fallen out of use, so not surprisingly, there are very few other Alicens around.
+It’s fallen out of use, so not surprisingly, there are very few Alicens around.
 It’s pronounced the same as Alison.